vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 For more information on the restrictions and limitations of URIs, `check this page <https://docs. microsoft.com/en-us/azure/active-directory/develop/reply-url>`_.

-Regarding the application credentials, the user *must* add a client secret, which allows Odoo to authenticate itself, requiring no interaction from the user's side. :guilabel:`Certificates` are optional.
+Regarding the application credentials, the user *must* add a client secret, which allows Leansoft to authenticate itself, requiring no interaction from the user's side. :guilabel:`Certificates` are optional.